 Elements of analysis under award criteria Interpretation of award criteria for HE between Programme and Partner Countries The extent to which the planned mobility is relevant to the internationalisation strategy of the higher education institutions involved (both in the Programme and in the Partner Country) and the rationale for choosing staff and/or student mobility. a.
 The evaluator should assess how the chosen Partner Country fits the applicant's internationalisation strategy. b.
 The evaluator should assess to what extent the planned mobility reinforces the capacities and international scope of the participant organisations.
 Applicants should be specific about which Partner Country higher education institution(s) they will work with and demonstrate how mobility fits the internationalisation strategy of these partner organisation(s). c.
-The evaluator should assess the justification provided for the choice of flows requested, with respect to the internationalisation strategies of the institutionsinvolved.
-The extent to which the applicant organisation has previous experience of similar projects with higher education institutions in the Partner Country and the clarity of the description of responsibilities, roles and tasks between partners. a.
+The evaluator should assess the justification provided for the choice of flows requested, with respect to the internationalisation strategies of the institutions involved.

+The extent to which the applicant organisation has previous experience of similar projects with higher education institutions in the Partner Country and any non-academic partners in both the Programme and Partner Country; the clarity of the description of responsibilities, roles and tasks between partners.

+- a.
 The evaluator should assess the planned cooperation arrangements.
-For example: Who offers which courses and when?
-Who provides support for visa/insurance/accommodation?
-Who is in charge for the selection and/or evaluation of participants?
-What will the students/staff have to do?
-If applicable, how the finances will be split between the applicant and its partner(s) and whether the organisational support grant will be shared.
-How will communication channels work? b.
+For example: - Who offers which courses and when? - Who provides support for visa/insurance/accommodation? - Who is in charge for the selection and/or evaluation of participants? - What will the students/staff have to do? - If applicable, how the finances will be split between the applicant and its partner(s) and whether the organisational support grant will be shared. - How will communication channels work? - Are there specific provisions regarding the organisation of traineeships? - b.
 The evaluator should take into account previous experience in implementing credit mobility in general (between Programme Countries or between Programme and Partner Countries).
 A previous mobility project with the chosen Partner Country should be considered an advantage.
 The existence of previous or running cooperation agreements between the applicant HEI and the HEI in the partner country setting out respective roles and tasks is also an advantage.
 However, solid applications for projects with little or no similar previous experience should not be penalised purely on those grounds.
+Similar considerations should be taken into account for the organisation of traineeships or mobility for staff with non-academic partners.

 The completeness and quality of

 arrangements for the selection of

 participants, the support provided to

 them and the recognition of their

 mobility period (in particular in the

 Partner country).

+•